strauberly/tons-of-tacos-v1.3.1/DEV-JOURNAL.md

 - Owner order creator and customer cart allow for editing items for size and quantity in a similar manner.

+- Investigating multiple issues reoccurring.
+  - Issue involving size selector displayed even if item does not have selectable sizes rectified by ensuring homogenous values.

 ---

 -- 17 Oct 2025 --